Clumber and Hardwick: Land elevation

 The parish is relatively low-lying.
 The land height ranges from 35 m alongside the Clumber Water lake, and rises towards the west to a height of 75 m.

 Governance

-The area is managed at the first level of public administration by Clumber and Hardwick Parish Council.

-At district level, the wider area is managed by Bassetlaw District Council, and by Nottinghamshire County Council at its highest tier.
+Clumber and Hardwick although a parish, has no third tier council or parish meeting.
+The area is managed at the first level of public administration by Bassetlaw District Council, and Nottinghamshire County Council at its highest tier for oversight of local services.